 Disney released their animated version of The Hunchback of Notre Dame on June 21st, 1996.
 On that same day, the "Festival of Fools" show debuted at Disneyland.

-The show played in a special arena that was built behind the already existing Big Thunder Ranch.
+The show played in a special arena that was built in the back of Big Thunder Ranch in Frontierland.
 I know what you are thinking....Frontierland and The Hunchback of Notre Dame?
 Yes, it was an odd mix of two different centuries and two different countries.
 Perhaps this was the start of Disney not caring about continuity of theme?
 Personally, I think it would have been better if they had stuck it in the Fantasyland Theater, but "The Spirit of Pocahontas" show was still playing over there and would continue it's run for another year.

 Here are some "Festival of Fools Facts" (from the blog, Vintage Disneyland Tickets):